Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you need help with chores or errands, try to arrange for it in advance.

 If you need to lift something heavy, ask for help.

 Try to use other parts of your body if you have pain in certain joints.

 Use a "reacher" or “grasper” to reach and grab.

 Use soap-on-a-rope and a long-handled scrubber in the shower or bath.

 To rest your knees, hips, and lower back:

-Wear shoes that fit well and give your feet good support.
+Wear shoes that feel good, fit well, and provide good support.

 Choose chairs with firm seats and armrests.

-In the kitchen, use two-handled knives and saucepans.
+In the kitchen, use light-weight dishes, cook and bakeware.